Trial of David Amoss: Before the trial

 In addition to the trial of Dr. Amoss, there were numerous other trials related to the Hopkinsville raid.
 In 1908, many trials occurred in which witnesses identified Night Riders who participated in the raid.
 However, all of these cases ended in the Night Riders' acquittal or in the cases being dismissed.
 As a result, local townspeople started their own organization, the Law and Order League, which provided local protection against more raids.

 In November 1909, John T. Hanberry was elected as a Kentucky circuit judge.
 He defeated Thomas P. Cook (a rumored Night Rider sympathizer) in the primary and a law-and-order candidate in the general election for the position.
-Judge Hanberry presided over the Amoss trial when he began his term in late February of 1910.
+Judge Hanberry presided over the Amoss trial when he began his term in late February 1910.

 During the month of March 1910, Milton Oliver, a former Night Rider, claimed that David Amoss was one of the seven leaders of the Hopkinsville raid.
 Oliver was subsequently threatened by other Night Riders who claimed that other residents should avoid interacting with him at all costs.

 On May 25, 1910, Milton Oliver was shot in the left hip while standing in his front yard, causing the Hopkinsville's Lieutenant Colonel to call in the Kentucky State Guards to keep watch over Oliver's farm and protect the surrounding neighborhood.
 The Kentucky guard's presence angered local Lyon County residents.

 In the middle of June, Dr. Amoss was indicted on "violation of the ...
 Ku Klux Law," which stated that no group of people could "'go forth armed or disguised for the purpose of intimidating or alarming.'"
 He was tried for his leadership role in the Hopkinsville raid in 1907.
 However, the trial was delayed until March 1911, so that Oliver could fully recover from his injuries.